Patient With Spinal Hemangioma Has Life-Altering Treatment at Barrow

 Instead, the MRI revealed a spinal hemangioma—a tumor made up of abnormal blood vessels.
 The tumor had developed in his seventh thoracic vertebra, a bone of the spine commonly referred to as T7, and was putting pressure on his spinal cord.

-Scholl spoke to a neurosurgeon in New Mexico who had trained at Barrow Neurological Institute in Phoenix.
+Scholl spoke to a local neurosurgeon who had trained at Barrow Neurological Institute in Phoenix.
 The surgeon recommended Scholl see the Institute’s chief of spine surgery, Dr. Juan Uribe—a renowned minimally invasive spine surgeon who is experienced in thoracic spine surgery.

 The thoracic spine is the most difficult region of the spine to access, which increases the risk of complications.
 Dr. Uribe has developed a minimally invasive approach to reduce that risk, but Scholl’s surgery was too complex to be performed through a small incision.